appvia/tako/README.md

 Compose and Kubernetes address different problems.

-_Compose_, helps you wire and run your application on a single machine with a single instance running for every service.
+_Compose_, helps you wire, develop and run your application locally as a set of services.
 It's super for development.

 _Kubernetes_, however, is designed to help you run your application in a highly available mode using clusters and service replications.
-It's build for production like environments.
+It is production grade.

-Describing Compose services as Kubernetes services requires an extra layer that translates between these different worlds.
+Describing Compose services as a Kubernetes application requires an extra layer that translates concepts from one to the other.

-Furthermore, since you're moving your app to Kubernetes, you're moving from a development mindset to sharing your app for testing, staging and at some point publishing to a production environment.

-So, it would be great if you can capture the different toggles required beyond development for different environments from the start.
+Furthermore, on Kubernetes, you will share and promote your app through different stages.
+These stages require varying settings that should ideally be captured from the start.

 _Kev_ will help you with all the above!
 So let's get cracking.

 #### Compose + Kev

-We need to instruct _Kev_ to track our _Compose Kubernetes sources_.
-In this case, this is our `docker-compose.yaml` file.
+Let's instruct Kev to track our _source Compose_ file, `docker-compose.yaml`, [that we've just created](#create-your-docker-compose-config).

-_Kev_ will introspect the Compose config and _infer the required translation keys_ to enable Compose services to run on Kubernetes.
+_Kev_ will introspect the Compose config and _infer the key attributes_ to enable Compose services to run on Kubernetes.

-Also, as we're moving beyond development, we'll instruct _Kev_ to create two _environment overrides_ to target two different variations of the required translation keys (annotated as service `labels`).
+Also, as we're moving beyond development, we'll instruct _Kev_ to create two _environment overrides_ to target two different sets of parameters (annotated as service `labels`).

-No time to lose, let's configure _Kev_,
+No time to lose, let's get started...

 ```shell script
 $ kev init -e local -e stage